ubernostrum/django-flashpolicies/docs/policies.rst

 Simple interaction with :class:`Policy` objects
 -----------------------------------------------

 For most cases, simply instantiating a :class:`Policy` object with one or more domains will accomplish the desired effect.
 The property :attr:`~Policy.xml_dom` will yield an ``xml.dom.minidom.Document`` object representing the policy's XML; for information on working with these objects, consult the documentation for `the xml.dom.minidom module in the Python standard library
 <http://docs.python.org/library/xml.dom.minidom.html>`_.
 In general,
-however, the ``toprettyxml()`` method of the ``Document`` will be all that's required; this serializes the ``Document`` to a string in a particular encoding, suitable for writing to a file or serving over HTTP.
+however, calling ``str()`` with a ``Policy`` instance will be all that's required; this will serialize the XML to a UTF-8-encoded bytestring, suitable for writing to a file or serving over HTTP.

 For example: